ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 .. table::  List of tasks in the regional workflow in the order that they are executed.
             Scripts with the same stage number may be run simultaneously.
 The number of processors and wall clock time is a good starting point for Cheyenne or Hera when running a 48-h forecast on the 25-km CONUS domain.
+For a brief description of tasks, see :numref:`Table %s <WorkflowTasksTable>`.

    +------------+------------------------+----------------+----------------------------+
    | **Stage/** | **Task Run Script**    | **Number of**  | **Wall clock time (H:MM)** |